 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Somions that are servered for your What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Colorectal cancer screening (continued) Barium Enema as an alternative to flexible sigmoidoscopy for patients not at high risk and 45 years or older.
-Once at least 48 months following the last screening barium enema or screening flexible sigmoidoscopy.
-Colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare covered non-invasive stoolbased colorectal cancer screening test returns a positive result.
-A screening colonoscopy is a procedure to find colon polyps, cancer, or other colorectal related conditions in individuals with no signs or symptoms.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Colorectal cancer screening (continued) A screening colonoscopy is a procedure to find colon polyps, cancer, or other colorectal related conditions in individuals with no signs or symptoms.
 A screening colonoscopy can become a diagnostic colonoscopy during the procedure itself, if that occurs see "Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers" or "Outpatient diagnostic tests and therapeutic services and supplies" for cost share.
 A diagnostic colonoscopy is performed in order to explain symptoms identified by your physician (for example, blood in stools, change in bowel movements, iron deficiency due to anemia, persistent abdominal pain, etc.), because you've had a previous colonoscopy that resulted in removal of polyps, or other colorectal related conditions.
 If your physician orders a diagnostic colonoscopy see "Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers" or "Outpatient diagnostic tests and therapeutic services and supplies" for cost share.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Dental services Medicare-covered dental services: In general, preventive dental services (such as cleaning, routine dental exams, and dental x- rays) are not covered by Original Medicare.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Dental services Medicare-covered dental services: In general, preventive dental services (such as cleaning, routine dental exams, and dental x- rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
-In addition, we cover: \$0 for Medicare-covered surgical procedures performed by a physician/practitioner in a provider's office. \$45 for each Medicare-covered visit with a specialist. \$250 for each Medicare-covered ambulatory surgical center or outpatient hospital facility visit.
-45% for all Medicare- covered dental services.
+In addition, we cover: \$0 for Medicare-covered surgical procedures performed by a physician/practitioner in a provider's office. \$45 for each Medicare- covered visit with a specialist. \$290 for each Medicare- covered ambulatory surgical center or outpatient hospital facility visit.
+50% for all Medicare- covered dental services.
+Deductible does apply.
 Non-Medicare covered dental services: In-network (participating) dentists are those in Delta Dental's Medicare Advantage PPO and Medicare Advantage Premier network.
 All other dentists are considered out-of-network (nonparticipating) dentists.
 If the dentist you select is not a Delta Dental Medicare Advantage Participating Dentist, you will still be covered, but you may have to pay more.
-You can find participating dentists by calling 800.330.2732 (TTY users should call 711), Monday through Friday 9 a.m. to 8 p.m. or search online at deltadentalmi.com/Find-a-Dentist.
-When accessing Delta Dental's online Dentist Directory you must select the link labeled Delta Dental Medicare Advantage PPO and Delta Dental Medicare Advantage Premier. \$0 for two preventive exam \$0 for two cleanings (regul maintenance) per year. \$0 for one set (up to 4 film bitewing x-rays per year. \$0 for periapical radiograp \$0 for one brush biopsy pe \$0 for radiographs (full-mo once every 24 months. lar or periodontal s in a single visit) of hs as needed. r year.
+You can find participating dentists by calling 800.330.2732 (TTY users should call 711), Monday through Friday 9 a.m. to 8 p.m. or search online at deltadentalmi.com/Find-a-Dentist .
+When accessing Delta Dental's online Dentist Directory you must select the link labeled Delta Dental Medicare Advantage PPO and Delta Dental Medicare Advantage Premier. \$0 for two preventive exams per year. \$0 for two cleanings (regular or periodontal maintenance) per year. \$0 for one set (up to 4 films in a single visit) of bitewing x-rays per year. \$0 for periapical radiographs as needed. \$0 for one brush biopsy per year. \$0 for radiographs (full-mouth or panoramic x-rays) once every 24 months. \$0 for simple extractions, once per tooth per lifetime. \$0 for crown repairs, once per tooth every 12 months. \$0 for fillings, once per tooth, every 24 months.